SCR In Parallel

 R = (V1 – V2) / (I2 – I1)

 Since the main problem in high current applications is excessive junction temperature, SCR’s used in parallel must be derated by at least 15%.
-For example, two 50 A SCR’s connected in parallel may carry only 85 (47.5 + 47.5) A. in addition, the SCR’s are normally mounted on a common heat sink to equalize temperatures.
+For example, two 50 A SCR’s connected in parallel may carry only 85 (47.5 + 47.5) A. In addition, the SCR’s are normally mounted on a common heat sink to equalize temperatures.

-For the circuit in Figure 2, find the value of the current-sharing resistors if VS = 1000 V, RL = 1Ω, and the rated current of each SCR is 700A. also find the power loss in the resistors.
+For the circuit in Figure 2, find the value of the current-sharing resistors if VS = 1000 V, RL = 1Ω, and the rated current of each SCR is 700A.
+Also, find the power loss in the resistors.

 Solution: